paukertj/cwe-swat/shorts/2024-02-20_JPA_String-Concatenation-Benchmark-Dotnet-Versions.md

 # String concatenation performance evolution

-Together with colleagues from the SWAT group, we discussed how the performance of string concatenation has changed in each .NET version.
-I had an idea that it would be interesting to compare multiple .NET versions that are part of .NET Standard 2.0 in a simple string concatenation task, so I created the following virtual machine:
+Together with colleagues from the #SWAT group, we discussed how the performance of string concatenation has changed in each .NET version.
+I had an idea that it would be interesting to compare multiple .NET versions that are part of [.NET Standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0) in a simple string concatenation tasks, so I created the following virtual machine:
 ```
 Windows 11 (10.0.22621.3155/22H2/2022Update/SunValley2)
 QEMU Virtual CPU version 2.5+, 2 CPU, 4 logical and 4 physical cores